MochiMessenger/libmochi/TESTING.md

     CARGO_TARGET_AARCH64_LINUX_ANDROID_RUNNER=bin/adb-run-test # in the repo root
     ```

     (If working with a different target architecture, don't forget to change the environment variables above.
-You may need to set additional environment variables depending on what you're building; see [`build_jni.sh`][java/build_jni.sh] for the full set that libsignal-jni uses.)
+You may need to set additional environment variables depending on what you're building; see [`build_jni.sh`][java/build_jni.sh] for the full set that libmochi-jni uses.)

 4. Finally, run `cargo test --target aarch64-linux-android -p PACKAGE`.